NOAA Fisheries biologists record singing by rare right whale

 Humpback, bowhead and other whales previously have been recorded singing.
 Right whales have been recorded making individual sounds.

-NOAA Fisheries marine biologist Jessica Crance says the recent recordings are the first time right whales have been detected using patterned phrases that make up what she describes as a song.
+NOAA Fisheries marine biologist Jessica Crance says the recent recordings are the first time right whales have been detected using patterned phrases that make up a song.

 Right whales make sounds described as gunshot calls, upcalls, screams and warbles.

-Crance says a male putting the sounds in song patterns may by trying to attract a female.
+Crance says a male putting the sounds in song patterns may be trying to attract a female.